willwray/function_traits/readme.md

 </b></details>

-### A small example of function_traits usage
+<details><summary>A small example of function_traits usage</summary>

-<details><summary>A somewhat contrived example...</summary>

-An illustrative example that type-checks logger member functions,
+An illustrative example that type-checks `printf`-like member functions that may
-with `printf`-like signature that may or may not be variadic, then forwards
-a C++ argument pack to the C varargs (the vargs are not type checked here -
+or may not be variadic, then forwards a C++ argument pack to the C varargs
-they could be matched at compile time against the format string...).
+(the vargs could be matched and type checked against the format string).

 ```cpp
 #include <tuple>